Subjunctive mood: Latin

 Historically, the Latin subjunctive originates from the ancestral optative inflections, while some of the original subjunctive forms went on to compose the Latin future tense, especially in the Latin third conjugation.
-The *-i- of the old optative forms manifests itself in the fact that the Latin subjunctives typically have a high vowel even when the indicative mood has a lower vowel; for example, Latin rogamus, "we ask", in the indicative mood, corresponds to the subjunctive rogemus, "let us ask", where e is a higher vowel than a.
+The influence of *-i- from the old optative forms may be found in the typically high vowel of Latin subjunctives, even when the indicative mood has a lower vowel.
+For example, Latin rogamus 'we ask', in the indicative mood, corresponds to the subjunctive rogemus, 'let us ask', where e is a higher vowel than a.